KnotQ

 The short version

 KnotQ is local-first.
 Your workspace data stays on your device unless you choose to enable optional KnotQ account sync.
 Google Calendar access is optional and read-only.
 KnotQ uses Google Calendar data only to show your selected calendars inside KnotQ and keep those imported calendars up to date.
-Payments for optional sync subscriptions are handled by Lemon Squeezy.
+Payments for optional sync subscriptions are handled by the store you buy through — Apple on iOS, Google Play on Android, or Lemon Squeezy on web and desktop.

 Scope of this policy